ziv1234/hass_dynalite_component/README.md

       port: 12345           # Port for gateway typically 12345
       autodiscover: true    # When new presets or channels are activated on the network, add them dynamically
       polltimer: 1          # When there is a command with a fade (e.g. raise blinds), poll interval to find current status until it settles
-      areacreate: create    # Automatically assign Home Assistant areas.
-Can be either 'create', which creates the areas on the fly, 'assign', which assigns devices to areas if they already exist, and 'manual' which ignores the areas
+      areacreate: auto      # Automatically assign Home Assistant areas.
+Can be either 'auto', which creates the areas on the fly, 'assign', which assigns devices to areas if they already exist, and 'manual' which ignores the areas
       log_level: DEBUG      # Turn this off when you have things working
 ```